trax-project/moodle-trax-logs/doc/h5p.md

 ## How does it work?

 1. The Javascript file that you inserted into your Moodle theme listens to the H5P xAPI events.
 2. When an xAPI event is triggered, the Javascript file makes an AJAX request to send the statement to Trax Logs.
+The user authentication session is checked so this request should be secured.
-3. Trax Logs gets the statement and triggers a Moodle event with an embedded statement.
+3. Trax Logs gets the statement and triggers a Moodle event with the embedded statement.
 4. Moodle records the event and the embedded statement in its default logstore.
-5. Trax Logs handles the Moodle event (sync mode) or gets the event from the default logstore (async mode coming soon).
+5. Trax Logs handles the Moodle event (sync mode) or gets the event from the default logstore (async mode, coming soon).
 6. Trax Logs transforms the statement in order to conform with the [xAPI VLE profile](http://doc.xapi.fr/profiles/vle) an the [xAPI Moodle profile](http://doc.xapi.fr/profiles/moodle).
 7. Trax Logs send the statement to the LRS.
+This request is done from the back-end so it should be secured.

 ## Which events are currently supported?